Doonesbury by Garry Trudeau for August 10, 2013

 17. 3dflags usaal1 5

-Alabama Al about 11 years ago
+Alabama Al over 11 years ago

 From a legal standpoint, for Texas to secede from the Federal Union, the secessionist will have to accommodate the U.S. Supreme Court ruling regarding secession: Texas v.
 White (1869).`Briefly, Texas (or any other state) has no right to unilaterally secede.
 The only legitimate way a state can leave the Union is by expressed permission of the other states (presumably through a constitutional amendment.)`Texas v.
 White did leave open the case of secession occurring through (in the Court’s words) “successful rebellion.”
 However, I’m not sure if that’s a path the secessionist of Texas would want to take.
 After all, the last such attempt ended rather badly.
 Also, if President Obama actually is as tyrannical as some of the Texas conservatives thinks him to be, what makes them think he wouldn’t call forth the full power of Federal forces to quash such an undertaking?